Disentangling Knowledge Representations for Large Language Model Editing: Experiments

 \textbf{Which Scenarios Benefit from the \themodel Approach?} To further validate the importance of representation-disentanglement-based editing in preserving fine-grained irrelevant knowledge, we conduct a \textbf{subject-consistent batch editing} experiment where all edit samples within a batch share the same subject.
 This setup exerts a stronger influence on the subject’s representation, making the task significantly more challenging than conventional batch editing settings, in which edit samples are typically unrelated.
 We evaluate performance on \ourds under batch sizes of 1, 2, 4, and 8, with results shown in Figure~\ref{fig:subject-batch-edit}.

 We observe that \themodel achieves an Efficacy Score close to 100\% across most models and batch settings, while maintaining the highest Relational Locality Score.
-ROME exhibits a significant decline in performance as the batch size increases.
-Although MEMIT and AlphaEdit introduce mechanisms for batch editing and unrelated knowledge preservation, respectively, their improvements in Relational Locality under larger batch settings remain significantly lower than those of \themodel.
-A possible reason for this advantage is that \themodel explicitly disentangles the subject representation with respect to different relations, thereby isolating relation-specific knowledge within the subject.
-As a result, edits to one relation incur minimal interference with other knowledge associated with the same subject.
-In contrast, methods like ROME, MEMIT, and AlphaEdit directly update the subject representation, where relationally entangled knowledge may conflict during editing—leading to less precise updates and reduced effectiveness.
-Furthermore, AlphaEdit only enforces constraints on coarse-grained unrelated knowledge, making it less effective at preserving fine-grained relational distinctions within the subject representation.
+By contrast, ROME exhibits a sharp degradation as batch size increases.
+Although MEMIT and AlphaEdit incorporate mechanisms for batch editing and irrelevant knowledge preservation, respectively, their improvements in Relational Locality under larger batch settings remain significantly lower than those of \themodel.
+This advantage arises because \themodel explicitly disentangles subject representations across different relations, thereby isolating relation-specific knowledge and minimizing interference.
+As a result, edits to one relation have little impact on other knowledge associated with the same subject.
+By contrast, ROME, MEMIT, and AlphaEdit directly update entangled subject representations, where overlapping relational information leads to conflicts, imprecise updates, and reduced effectiveness.
+Furthermore, AlphaEdit constrains only coarse-grained irrelevant knowledge, making it less effective at preserving fine-grained relational distinctions within subject representations.
+We also find that MEND suffers from a significant performance drop in this setting, which may be attributed to its reliance on a hypernetwork to predict parameter updates based on gradients.
+When editing a batch of knowledge instances sharing the same subject, the predicted gradients are more likely to conflict with each other, resulting in editing failures.